 Batterboards are temporary attachment points for string lines.
 They are usually made with 1 by 4s or 2 by 4s, but you can use any scrap lumber available.
 Each batterboard consists of a crosspiece mounted on two stakes, which are cut with pointed bottoms so they can be driven easily into the ground.

-If you are building off a house wall, run a plumb line down from each end of the ledger and drive a nail partially into the wall just above ground level, or you can set up batterboards at the base of the wall and then drive in a nail at the plumb bob’s location, as shown at right.
+If you are building off a house wall, run a plumb line down from each end of the ledger and drive a nail partially into the wall just above ground level, or you can set up batterboards at the base of the wall and then drive in a nail at the plumb bob’s location, as shown.

 Run mason’s lines from the nails to the opposite batterboards and then parallel to the wall from batterboard to batterboard.